Tatjana Soli: Work

 Soli's third novel, The Last Good Paradise, was among The Millions "Most Anticipated" Books of 2015.
 It is the story of an LA power couple who run away to a South Sea Eco Resort to try to escape their problems.
 The Michigan Daily wrote of it: "With elegant prose that can swell into poetic intervals or sharp commentary, Soli presents a book that courses with flawed, colorful characters, lavish food descriptions (courtesy of a chef protagonist) and political intrigue.
 But beneath its lovely veneer is a book that confronts the American urge to escape".

 Her fourth novel, The Removes, was published by Sarah Crichton Books, Farrar, Straus, & Giroux.
 It has been named a New York Times Editors' Choice, longlisted for the Chautauqua Prize, and a finalist for the Willa Award.
 It tells the story of the end of the Indian wars through the intertwining fates of Gen. Custer, his wife Libbie, and a settler girl taken captive.
 In a starred review, Booklist wrote: "Soli paints a stark portrait of the violence, hardship, and struggles that characterized the American West."
 True West Magazine named The Removes the Best Fiction of 2019.
-It was a finalist for the 2019 High Plains Book Award.
+It was a finalist for a 2019 High Plains Book Award.

 Her writing has appeared in a variety of publications including The New York Times Book Review.
 Her short stories have appeared in Zyzzyva, Boulevard, Five Chapters, The Normal School, The Sun, StoryQuarterly, Confrontation, Gulf Coast, Other Voices, Inkwell Journal, Nimrod, Third Coast, Carolina Quarterly, Sonora Review, North Dakota Quarterly, Washington Square Review, and Web del Sol.